MuhamedFathy/OfflineFirstCRUD/README.md

 # OfflineFirstCRUD

 A simple Android application created with [JSONPlaceholder](https://jsonplaceholder.typicode.com) for demonstrating CRUD operations with offline-first functionality.
-The app leverages RoomDB for local storage and WorkManager for synchronizing data with the
+The app built using Jetpack Compose, Kotlin Coroutines, and implementing a clean architecture approach with the MVVM (Model-View-ViewModel) pattern RoomDB for local storage and WorkManager for synchronizing data with the
 JSONPlaceholder API.

 ## Table of Contents